Director, Student Business Services

 (b) Show cause notice

-The Vice-President (Administration) and Registrar must issue a notice requiring the graduate to ‘show cause’ why the degree should not be revoked.
-The Vice-President (Administration) and Registrar must use all reasonable endeavours to make contact with the graduate for the purposes of issuing this notice, and the notice may be issued by email or some other form of online communication, if this is the only means by which the graduate can be contacted.
+The Vice-President (Administration) and University Registrar must issue a notice requiring the graduate to ‘show cause’ why the degree should not be revoked.
+The Vice-President (Administration) and University Registrar must use all reasonable endeavours to make contact with the graduate for the purposes of issuing this notice, and the notice may be issued by email or some other form of online communication, if this is the only means by which the graduate can be contacted.

 The ‘show cause’ notice must state full details of the circumstances resulting in the ineligibility for the award and must provide the graduate with a minimum period of 20 business days in which to make submissions justifying why the award should not be revoked.